arpinum-oss/beastmaster/README.md

 The taming directory is the current one but you can override this with `--directory`:

-    > bst tame --directory=~/code/my_project
+    > bst tame --directory ~/code/my_project

 Since they all look the same you can tag your projects to recognize them.
-Use `--tags=name1,name2` option when taming:
+Use `--tags name1,name2` option when taming:

-    > bst tame --tags=cat_related,java
+    > bst tame --tags cat_related,java

 For simplicity sake, tags won't work with comma or eol (oh really?) in it.